skrishnan2001/Stock-Price-Predictor/README.md

-# Stockify : The Stock Forecast App
+# Stockify : The Stock Price Forecast App
 ML based web-app that can predict the price of the stocks of a company for the next 4 years

 ## Project Overview